ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the build.
-Use a name that is unique within the project.
 This value is required.
 </dd>
 <dt>`-f`, `--force`</dt>
 <dd>Force deletion without confirmation.
 This value is optional.
 The default value is <code>false</code>.